peeb01/ProjectBD/README.md

   "dayoff": "string"
 }

-The dateOfBirth field should be in the specified format, for example, "1996-Jul-15."
+<span style="background-color: red;">The dateOfBirth field should be in the specified format, for example, "1996-Jul-15."</span>

-The gender field should be a single character, either "M" for male or "F" for female.
+<span style="background-color: red;">The gender field should be a single character, either "M" for male or "F" for female.</span>

-The masuerType field should be one of the following options:
+<span style="background-color: red;">The masuerType field should be one of the following options:</span>

 "นวดไทย"
 "นวดสวีเดน"